 Midpoint Mileage.
 The second collection point shall be from vehicles that have been in service for more than 6 years and that have accumulated more than 60,000 miles but less than 150,000 miles on the vehicle odometer.
 Data collection shall be completed within 7 years of the end of production of the test group.

 Modification of Deadlines.
-The manufacturer may request Executive Officer approval of modification of the deadlines for collection of the data under subsection § (d)(2) at least 120 days before the specified date.
-Along with such request, the manufacturer shall provide documentation regarding the time that the manufacturer reasonably believes is necessary to comply with the requirement and an explanation of why compliance is not or could not be timely.
+The manufacturer may request Executive Officer approval of modification of the deadlines for collection of the data under subsection (d)(2) at least 120 days before the specified date.
+Along with such request, the manufacturer shall provide documentation regarding the time that the manufacturer reasonably believes is necessary to comply with the requirement and an explanation of why compliance is not or could not be timely despite the manufacturer’s reasonable diligence.
 The Executive Officer shall approve the modification, on a case-by-case basis, upon finding the manufacturer has demonstrated that, despite the manufacturer’s reasonable diligence, such modification is necessary for the manufacturer to reasonably collect the required data from the minimum number of vehicles within the required accumulated odometer range.
 The Executive Officer shall determine the reasonable extension of time on a case-by-case basis considering both the evidence provided by the manufacturer and what effect any delay caused by granting the extension may have on effective enforcement, vehicle owners, or the health, welfare, and economy of the State.
 The Executive Officer shall notify the manufacturer of their decision in writing at least 45 days before the time requirement for which the manufacturer has requested the extension.

 Required Data.
 The collected data from each vehicle shall include: